 The Blue Hills Trail Association Inc pursued an aggressive agenda for trail work this summer.
 Now in mid August, we feel we've reached most of our goals.
 Many thanks to the Rusk County Forestry Department, the Wisconsin DNR, and the Rusk County Wildlife Restoration Association (WRA) for their help.

 When enjoying these trails while hiking/hunting/skiing this fall and winter, take a moment to consider the work that goes into taming mother nature.
 The past couple days I gained a new appreciation of the difficult task of mowing our trail system.
-Club member Steve Porn operated the skidsteer-mower donated by the WRA, and I cleared debris ahead of him while scouting for hidden rocks.
+Club member Steve P operated the skidsteer-mower donated by the WRA, and I cleared debris ahead of him while scouting for hidden rocks.
 A few hours after starting the mowing, Steve's skidsteer slipped off a steep embankment and was stuck in a perilous spot.
 After Steve cautiously exited the machine, we phoned for help and were rescued by one of our highly skilled local DNR dozer operators.
 Three hours after the skidsteer left the trail, we were back in action.

 Mowing continued into the next day.
 Thanks to the drying conditions this summer, we felt fortunate to reach our goal of negotiating and mowing about ten typically soft muddy wet sections on the most distant trails of the Eastside.
 As we were completing the final hour of mowing operations, we found one of the many hidden rocks the Blue Hills has to offer.
 The head of the bolt securing the mower blade was sheared off, the blade went flying like a piece of shrapnel -- and fortunately humans and equipment survived without significant injury.
 Hard work, but enjoyable time in the Hills.